The Summit Wellness Group’s Top 61 BIPOC Addiction & Mental Health Resources

 It is no secret that the mental health of BIPOC (Black, Indigenous, and People Of Color) is disproportionately affected compared to that of their white counterparts.
 According to Mental Health America, 17% of Black people and 23% of Native Americans live with a mental illness.
 People who identify as two or more races are more likely to report mental illness than any other racial or ethnic group.
 This is because, along with the internal struggles and trauma that many people face, BIPOC must also withstand racial injustices that intersect every facet of their lives.
 These hardships that fall on entire communities have detrimental effects on mental health and contribute to increased anxiety, depression, and stress.

 Professional help is often the only way to overcome chronic substance abuse.
-Admission to one of our rehab centers in Georgia is strongly recommended.
-Our Roswell and Atlanta drug rehabs offer various levels of care, including medical detox, partial day treatment, and IOP.
+Admission to one of our drug rehab centers in Atlanta, Georgia is strongly recommended.
+We offer various levels of care, including medical detox, sober living, a partial hospitalization program, and an intensive outpatient program.